CelineHonekamp/celinehonekamp.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 -->
 Hi everyone, this is Celine (Honekamp).
 I am a German scientist, currently based at Technical University Darmstadt.
 As you can see this webpage is currently being built, so stay tuned for a progressing homepage!

+Currently, the following pages are somewhat working/ already updated:
+- about (obviously
+- teaching
+- CV (not the pdf download though)